Generic Name: gadoteridol (GAD oh TER i dol)

 What is Prohance?

-Prohance is a contrast agent that produces magnetic effects.
+Prohance is a contrast agent that has magnetic properties.
 It is used in combination with magnetic resonance angiography (MRA) to allow blood vessels, organs, and other non-bony tissues to be seen more clearly on the MRA.

 Prohance is used to help diagnose certain disorders of the head and neck, or brain and spine (central nervous system).